opensourcefeed/opensourcefeed.github.io/distribution-ubuntucinnamon.md

 base : [ubuntu]
 tagline: Stability of Ubuntu with the beauty of Cinnamon

-description : Ubuntu Cinnamon Remix is an unofficial flavor of Ubuntu with the Cinnamon Desktop environment.
-It is aims to deliver the stability and strengths of Ubuntu along with the Cinnamon Desktop.
+description : Ubuntu Cinnamon is an official flavor of Ubuntu with the Cinnamon Desktop environment.
+It combines solid Ubuntu foundation with the productive Cinnamon Desktop Environment.

 releases:
+  Ubuntu Cinnamon 23.04: /ubuntu-cinnamon-23.04-release/
   Ubuntu Cinnamon Remix 22.10: /ubuntu-cinnamon-remix-22.10-release/
   Ubuntu Cinnamon Remix 21.10: "/ubuntu-cinnamon-21.10-release/"
   Ubuntu Cinnamon Remix 21.04: "/ubuntucinnamon-21.04-release/"